 Call me picky, but I see real estate crowdfunding as an alternative to spending time investing in properties yourself.
 So the platform has to make it easy for you.
 (Apps are best, but nice websites at least.)

-The fact that it’s a fund mitigates some risk.
+The fact that it’s professionally managed mitigates some risk.

 Best Crowdfunded Real Estate Reviews